peterhornsby/AppStoreSearch/README.md

 - localization
 - create error handling view for messaging user
 - build out and map errors and error codes
+- filter on app price
+- filter on genre
+- filter on app price and genre
 - filter: add ability to set number of search results per query (helps with debugging) ✅
 - confirm `ui` on supported operating systems and devices